Ab initio quantum embedding at finite temperature with density matrix embedding theory: Applications

 \subsection{Two-dimensional hydrogen square lattice}

-We extend our study to the two-dimensional hydrogen square lattice, a prototypical model for the two-dimensional Hubbard model and high-temperature superconductivity~\cite{zheng2016ground, zheng2017stripe}.
-Compared to the one-dimensional chain, the higher coordination number ($z=4$) in two dimensions enhances the stability of AFM correlations against thermal fluctuations.
+{We extend our study to the two-dimensional hydrogen square lattice, a realistic \textit{ab initio} analogue of the two-dimensional Hubbard model.
+As discussed in Section~\ref{sec:result_hchain}, compared to the Hubbard model, the hydrogen square lattice exhibits richer physics due to long-range Coulomb interactions and multiband effects.
+Consequently, it serves as a more realistic prototypical system for complex two-dimensional correlated materials, such as copper-based high-temperature superconductors~\cite{zheng2016ground, zheng2017stripe}.} Compared to the one-dimensional chain, the higher coordination number ($z=4$) in two dimensions enhances the stability of AFM correlations against thermal fluctuations.
 This robustness of two-dimensional spin order underpins the design of quantum error-correcting codes such as the surface code~\cite{fowler2012surface}.

 From a computational perspective, the two-dimensional geometry poses additional challenges for DMET.
 The larger boundary ``surface area'' of a two-dimensional impurity cluster relative to its volume increases entanglement with the bath orbitals---following the area law of entanglement entropy---making it more demanding to recover bulk-like behavior without enlarging the impurity.